-Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G Controls Residual Impact Residual Likeli-hood Residual Total R A G 11.
+Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G Controls Residual Impact Residual Likeli- hood Residual Total R A G 11.
 Lack of understanding of employer responsibilities which could result in statutory and non-statutory deadlines being missed.
-3 4 12 A Employers are made aware of their responsibilities upon admission via the LGSS website and direct employer communication.
-Training is provided to employers on a minimum quarterly basis and more often, if required.
-The importance of a statutory deadlines is stressed to the employer through all communications and via events such as the employer forums.
+3 4 12 A Employers are made aware of their responsibilities upon admission via the Pension Service website and direct employer communication.
+Training is provided to employers by a dedicated Employer's Team as required.
+The importance of a statutory deadlines is stressed to employers through regular communications and events such as the Employer Forum.
+An Administration Strategy is in place setting out employer performance targets.
 Support is also available through the website, dedicated employers help line and templates issued where applicable.
 2 3 6 G 12.
 Custody arrangements may not be sufficient to safeguard Pension Fund assets.
 4 2 8 A The Custodian is selected from experienced providers on the LGPS National Framework who have met the quality criteria for the framework.
 Complete and authorised agreements are in place with external custodian.
 External custodian's compliance with International Standard on Assurance Engagements (ISAE) No. 3402, Assurance Reports on Controls at a Service Organisation.
-Officers of the Fund engage in quarterly monitoring of custodian performance with a report presented at the annual meeting of the Pensions Committee.
-4 1 4 G 13.
+Officers of the Fund engage in quarterly monitoring of custodian performance.
+4 1 4 G

+Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G • Controls Residual Impact Residual Likeli- hood Residual Total R A G 13.
 Pension Fund systems and data may not be secure and appropriately maintained - including cyber risk.
-4 2 8 A System user controls are in place including regular password changes.
+4 2 8 A • System user controls are in place including regular password changes.
 Access rights are controlled and data is backed up.
 Audit trails are in place.
 Pension system is protected against viruses and other system threats.
-The pensions administration system is updated to ensure LGPS requirements are met.
-Hosted pensions server and backup server are at separate Bedfordshire sites.
-Disaster recovery plans are in place for both Heywood and LGSS.
-Compulsory annual online training for LGSS Officers on Cyber resilience and Data Protection.
-4 1 4 G
+The pensions administration system is updated to ensure LGPS requirements are met by adhering to legislation, meeting disclosure regulations and following statutory guidance.
+Hosted pensions server and backup server are at separate sites.
+Disaster recovery plans are in place for both the administration system software supplier and the authority.
+Data asset mapping is being undertaken (and will be continually reviewed) to understand risks during data transfer and whilst data is held by third parties.
+Compulsory annual online training for Officers on Cyber resilience and Data Protection.
+Continually keeping up to date with evolving developments to ensure robust cyber resilience in conjunction with specialist advice, including the resilience with using laptops and non-corporate Wi-Fi networks.
+4 4 O